choudhmh/maintenance-tracking/README.md

 ## Testing Procedure
 Testing was done using Playwright to make sure everything fully works according to the requirements.

-To test the code, in one termninal make the the application is running:
+To test the code, in one termninal make sure the application is running:

 ``` npm run dev ```